jnozzi/cocoadev.com/markdown/DesignRedBlackTree.md

 * http://www.ddj.com/documents/s=1049/ddj9204c/9204c.htm
  My thanks to their authors for not being too impenetrable.

--- General/KritTer; comments appreciated
+-- KritTer; comments appreciated

 ----comments----

 A Five-Star page IMHO -- peacha

-Thanks, peacha! -- General/KritTer
+Thanks, peacha! -- KritTer

 Nicely summarized.
 You might want to look at AVL (Adelson-Velskii and Landis) trees also.
 Their implementation is similar to red-black trees.
 They are not perfectly balanced, but pairs of sub-trees differ in height by at most 1, maintaining an O(log n) search time.
 Addition and deletion operations also take O(log n) time.